 The first two directorates cover Africa and the ACP (African, Caribbean and Pacific Group of States).

-Directorate D - East and Southern Africa and ACP coordination
+Directorate D - Development Coordination East and Southern Africa

-Directorate H - Asia, Central Asia, Middle East/Gulf and Pacific
+Directorate H - Development Coordination Asia, Central Asia, Middle East/Gulf and Pacific

 Organisation of resources